VSPPedro/hciimps/README.md

 # How Can I Improve My Programming Skills

-Every now and then I repeat this question at google.
-To stop doing that, searching the same thing, I'll start saving what's worked for me.
+Every now and then I search (how can I improve my programming skills) at google, to stop doing that, searching the same thing, I'll start saving what's worked for me.
 Things like books, youtube channels, sites, courses, etc. Any help is appreciated.

 #### Questions:
 1 - [How Can I Improve Progrmming Skills](https://www.quora.com/How-can-I-improve-programming-skills)